tsabz/python_HackerRank/README.md

 # python_HackerRank

 ## ASCII - using numbers to represent text
-### it's a ways for computer to store characters easily
-### in its memory by convertiving them to numbers
+- it's a way for computers to store characters easily in its memory by convertiving them to numbers
 ### uppercase A is always asigned the number 65
 ### ! is always number 33
 ###  ASCII Charactars = 128